 Unless you have accommodation booked and you know where you will spend the night, don’t drive at night.
-This keeps you from stopping at a place where you don’t want to be and you don’t feel safe for the night.
+This keeps you from stopping at a place for the night where you don’t want to be and you don’t feel safe.

-Also, collisions with wild animals are more common at night can result in serious accidents.
+Also, collisions with wild animals are more common at night and can result in serious accidents.